 The Xbox Elite Wireless Controller Series 2 will soon be available for purchase, and ahead of release, Stevivor was given the opportunity put one through its paces.
 The result?
 Well, we’re in love… but after spending so much time with the first Elite Wireless Controller, we’ve questions that will likely go unanswered for at least four or five months.

 If you’re familiar with the original Xbox Elite Wireless Controller, the Series 2 keeps the same general form factor.
-It feels like it weighs roughly the same weight as the original, yet immediately feels more solid — that’s because the Series 2 doesn’t take AA batteries and as a result doesn’t have a flap at the back with which to change ’em out.
+It feels like it weighs roughly the same as the original, yet immediately feels more solid — that’s because the Series 2 doesn’t take AA batteries and as a result doesn’t have a flap at the back with which to change ’em out.

 Another neat little addition is that the Series 2’s carrying case comes with a small opening at its top which allows a user to plug in a USB-C cable to the new base, allowing the controller the chance to charge in its protective hub.
 I don’t know if I’d ever really use that functionality on a day-to-day basis, but initial tests have proven that it’s super easy to connect the USB-C cable and the base through the teeny little opening… so at least I could if I wanted to.

-The Series 2 offers the same swappable components as the original — you can swap out thumbsticks, add paddles to its back and decide if you want to use a traditional d-pad or the multidirectional, satellite-style one.
+The Series 2 offers the same swappable components as the original — you can change out thumbsticks, add paddles to its back and decide if you want to use a traditional d-pad or the multidirectional, satellite-style one.
 New to the Series 2 though is the ability to swap between three pre-defined profiles (rather than two of the original) and use three hair trigger locks (as opposed to, again, two in the Series 1).

-A new thumbstick-adjustment tool also lets a user choose between one of three thumbstick tension settings, useful to truly suiting your playstyle.
-On that note, I’m not sure which of the three settings I like best — between this and in-game sensitivity settings, I’m sure most of us will need to go through some trial and error before we find our sweet spots.
+A new thumbstick-adjustment tool also lets a user choose between one of three tension settings, useful to truly suiting your playstyle.
+On that note, I’m not sure which of the settings I like best — between this and in-game sensitivity settings, I’m sure most of us will need to go through some trial and error before we find our sweet spots.

 So why aren’t we sold?